 Instrument Rating

-The next step after earning the Private Pilot Certificate is to obtain the Instrument Rating.
-Flying with an Instrument Rating (IR) expands the possibility in which a pilot can safely operate.
-You will learn how to safely fly in inclement weather.
-The IR certification is add-on to the Private Pilot or Commercial licenses.
-It qualifies the pilot to fly under Instrument Flight Rules (IFR).
+The next step after earning your Private Pilot Certificate is obtaining an Instrument Rating.
+Flying with an Instrument Rating (IR) greatly expands the conditions in which a pilot can safely operate, including the ability to fly in reduced visibility and inclement weather.
+The IR is an add‑on to either a Private Pilot or Commercial Pilot certificate and qualifies you to fly under Instrument Flight Rules (IFR).

-We highly recommend to complete all ground schools before starting flight training.
+We strongly recommend completing all ground school requirements before beginning flight training.

 RequirementsResources